jraab/tutorials/rna_seq_pipeline.md

 `-G /proj/seq/data/MM9_UCSC/Annotation/Genes/genes.gtf`	Tells `tophat2` where the genome annotation file is.
 In this case, we are specifying the MM9 genome annotation.
 Kure has annotations for MM10, HG19, etc. This file is used for, among other things, by the `--no-novel-juncs` option.
 It is also used to build a "transcriptome" from the genome. `Tophat2` will first try to align reads to this transcriptome and then it will align all remaining genes to the genome.

 `/proj/seq/data/MM9_UCSC/Sequence/Bowtie2Index/genome`	Tells `tophat2` where the genome is.
-In this case we’re going to align to the MM9 genome.
+In this case we're going to align to the MM9 genome.
 Kure has annotations for MM10, HG19, etc.

 `rna_seq_wt_trim.fastq.gz` This is the name of the file we want to align.